 As an example, for a while in my martial arts class we had two students from another country who’d come to Canada for university.
 They’d talk together and seemed to get on just fine, so it was interesting for us Canadians when these two informed us that, once they returned to their home country, they would not be allowed to associate with each other because they came from different social classes.

 SOCIETY (GOVERNMENT, ECONOMICS, CLASS, SOCIAL NORMS, ETC)

 These are technically several separate issues, but I lumped them together for the sake of brevity.
-Even though this video is totally not going to be brief.
+Even though this post is totally not going to be brief.

 Now if you’re a romance writer, you might not care too much about the government or economic system of your setting unless they directly interfere with your characters getting together.
 You just want to get on with the longing stares and the smooches!
 But this can be another easy place to slip up if you’re not paying attention.

 Another of the areas Meyer saw criticism in Twilight’s final installment was when Bella was struggling through a dangerous pregnancy and Edward approached Jacob for help.
 If you’ve read the series, you already know that Edward and Jacob have a long history of hating each other, but Edward approaches Jacob and says, “Hey, my unborn child is currently killing my wife, so how about you convince my wife to abort it and then sleep with her so she can have your baby instead?”

 This scene felt out of character.
 Meyer intended this scene to show how Edward loves Bella so much he’s even willing to hand her over sexually to his enemy without, you know, asking her first.